danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

 Just like with long presses, we check that we have a `repeatAction`, otherwise we abort the operation.
-If we have one, we trigger a delay with the `repeatDate` and `repeatDelay` and start the `repeatTimer` if the gesture is still active after the delay.
+If we have one, we trigger a delay and start the `repeatTimer` if the gesture is still active after the delay.

 That's all we need to do when we press the button.
 Let's now look how to handle when the drag gesture eventually ends.